Welcome to today's edition of the Rush 24-7 podcast.

 The banks owed this because the banks have been screwing people for so long.

-You remember then what Wall Street or Wall Street, after doing this, under threat of investigation, and a threat of the use of force under the intimidation of federal government.
+You remember then what Wall Street, Wall Street, after doing this under threat of investigation, under threat of the use of force, under the intimidation of federal government, the banks then made these loans.

 Worthless pieces of paper, worthless mortgage.